AppCoreNet/Shared/README.md

 inclusion of these attributes with the following MSBuild properties:

 - `AppCoreNetAttributesEnabled`
-  Disables all attributes.
+  Enables/disables all attributes.
 - `AppCoreNetNullableAttributesEnabled`
+  Enables/disables the nullable attributes.
+- `AppCoreNetTrimmingAttributesEnabled`
-  Disables the nullable attributes.
+  Enables/disables the nullable attributes.

 For example: